Institute for Rural Health

 The Institute for Rural Health (IRH) is housed within the College of Health and Human Services at Western Kentucky University.
 Most people know us for our two Mobile Units: The Mobile Health Unit and the Mobile Dental Unit.
 However, there is more to us than meets the eye.

-Services currently provided by the Mobile Health Unit and Registered Nurse, Chandra Ellis-Griffith, include health care screenings for cholesterol, diabetes, blood pressure and bone density; and health education in the areas of heart health, diabetes prevention and control and hypertension.
+Services currently provided by the Mobile Health Unit by Registered Nurse, Renea Watkins, include health care screenings for cholesterol, diabetes, blood pressure and bone density; and health education in the areas of heart health, diabetes prevention and control and hypertension.
 The Mobile Health and Wellness Unit also offers influenza vaccinations for our "Immunize Your Staff" program with Warren County Schools.

-Our first Mobile Unit was acquired in 2001 through federal funding attained through Senator Mitch McConnell.
+Our first Mobile Unit was acquired in 2001 from funding attained through a federal Health Research and Services Administration (HRSA) grant.
 This unit served a dual purpose and housed both our Health and Wellness services and our Dental Health Services.

 Upon arrival at WKU, the Mobile Unit looked like this: